 Jesus’ life is the example for us.
 He was sent by the Father to accomplish a mission, but His priority remained His relationship with the Father.

 If you’re not sure where to start, I recommend Skye Jethani’s book With as a helpful guide to growing your relationship with God.
 You might also pick up Dallas Willard’s Hearing God.
-Though not an easy read, it is like having a thoughtful mentor work through deep questions on how God speaks to us.
+Though not an easy read, it is like having a thoughtful mentor help you work through deep questions on how God speaks to us.

 2. Pay attention to your relationships.